apache/datafusion/README.md

 If a hotfix is released for the minimum supported Rust version (MSRV), the MSRV will be the minor version with all hotfixes, even if it surpasses the four-month window.

 We enforce this policy using a [MSRV CI Check](https://github.com/search?q=repo%3Aapache%2Fdatafusion+rust-version+language%3ATOML+path%3A%2F%5ECargo.toml%2F&type=code)

+## DataFusion API evolution policy

+Public methods in Apache DataFusion are subject to evolve as part of the API lifecycle.
+Deprecated methods will be phased out in accordance with the [policy](docs/source/library-user-guide/api-health.md), ensuring the API is stable and healthy.